 If you’re about to file for divorce, you need to know what to expect and what you have a right to request.
 You probably have a lot of questions, and an attorney can answer them for you.
 Call Charleston divorce lawyer Lauren Taylor today at (843) 427-0444.

 Charleston Divorce Lawyer – South Carolina Grounds for Divorce

 In South Carolina, you can get a divorce from your spouse even if your spouse doesn’t consent.
 There are just a handful of grounds for divorce, most of which lay blame on one of the spouses.
 A Charleston divorce lawyer will inform you that the grounds for divorce are as follows:

 - Alcohol or drug use or abuse

 To initiate the divorce process, one of the spouses will file a legal document called a Summons and Complaint; usually, it’s best to have a family law attorney prepare this document, so you may need to hire an attorney as soon as you decide to file for divorce.
-By choosing an experienced Charleston divorce lawyer at the Lauren Taylor Law firm you will be sure to get the services from best Charleston divorce lawyer in town.
+By choosing an experienced Charleston divorce lawyer like Lauren Taylor at Lauren Taylor Law you will get her experience on your side.

 Charleston Divorce Lawyer – Dividing Debts and Assets

 In a Charleston divorce, the property you and your spouse accumulated during the marriage will be split, as will all of the debt that you incurred, up until the day one of you filed for divorce.
 Although it may be that you share your debts and assets equally, it doesn’t always turn out that way.
 Inherited debts or assets before marriage are not part of the marriage.
 Besides this, many factors come into play when determining the division of marital property.
 Furthermore, Charleston family law attorneys will negotiate the amount of alimony one spouse will pay to the other based on the following: